For workers and self-employed people:

 If your income reduces and you are in receipt of Working Tax Credits you can ask HMRC to reassess your award; however, the hours worked must remain above 16 for you to continue to qualify.

 What happens if I am self-employed and can’t work or my earnings have reduced?

-If you have completed a tax return for 2019 or do so by 23 April 2020 and have made a profit of less than £50,000 then HMRC should have contacted you with a form to fill in so that you will receive 80% of your average monthly profits up to a maximum of £2500 per year.
-However, this help won’t be available until June 2020.
+If you completed a tax return for 2019 by 23 April 2020 and have made a profit of less than £50,000, then HMRC should have contacted you with a form to fill in so that you will receive 80% of your average monthly profits up to a maximum of £2500 per month.
+This help was available from June 2020 onwards.

 If you have not completed a Tax Return you will need to claim Universal Credit (see below).